asreview-simulation/asreview-simulation/README.md

 ```

 Chained commands are evaluated left to right; make sure to end the chain
-with either a `start` command or a `print-settings` command, otherwise it
-may appear like nothing is happening.
+with the `start` command, otherwise it may appear like nothing is happening.

 Here is the list of subcommands: